ropensci-archive/tidytags/paper.md

 efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).

-``rTAGS`` is an Astropy-affiliated R package for galactic dynamics.
+``tidytags`` is an Astropy-affiliated R package for galactic dynamics.
 Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
 The API for ``Gala`` was designed to provide a class-based and user-friendly interface to fast (C or